skhanal5/lakehouse/README.md

 # Lakehouse (Local Iceberg Setup)

-A lightweight **local data warehouse** built on Apache Iceberg, designed for testing and development.
-This setup uses Docker to run all components locally.
+A lightweight **local data warehouse** built on Apache Iceberg, designed for local development.
+This setup uses Docker to run all components.

 ## Components